c-ostic/OriBFArchipelago/Setup.md

 3. Move the entire OriBFArchipelago folder into the plugins folder

+4. If you are updating the mod it may ask you to replace files.
+If so, click yes

 # Step 3: Run the game!
 1. Start Ori and the Blind Forest